the practical kitchen

 mix the wet ingredients into the dry ingredients

 Why?
 If you over mix the batter, the flour will start to develop a gluten network which means tough muffins!
 Stop mixing as soon as the ingredients come together and no dry bits of flour remain.
-This way your muffins are tender and delicious.

 It's okay if the muffin batter is a little lumpy — the lumps will bake out in the oven.